Honey Bee forages wax on Leaves of the Cedar tree. White Wax foraged by honey bee on cedar leaves, photos of bees pollen basket filled with white wax.

 Note on the photo below the specks of white wax on the stems and leaves of the cedar tree.

-This prevent the leaves from losing water.
+This prevents the leaves from losing water.

 “Insect-repelling properties of cedar are appreciated in the industry of furniture.
-Closets made of cedar are moths-free.
+Closets made of cedar are moth-free.
 Wood of cedar is also used for the manufacture of shoe trees because it absorbs moisture and neutralize unpleasant smell.” more info here.

 Foraging honey bee on cedar leaves.